tartarugui/impresstest/Html-attributes.md

 Rotation of the step frame about its origin in the X-Y plane.
 This is akin to rotating a piece of paper in front of your face while maintaining it's ortho-normality to your image plane (did that explanation help?
 I didn't think so...).
 It rotates the way a photo viewer rotates, like when changing from portrait to landscape view.

 ## Polar Position
 Rotation of the step frame about its origin along the theta (azimuth) and phi (elevation) axes.
+This effect is similar to tilting the frame away from you (elevation) or imaging it standing on a turntable -- and then rotating the turntable (azimuth).

 ### data-rotate-x
 Rotation along the theta (azimuth) axis